Microsoft Confirms DirectX 12 Lives, Will Showcase Technology At GDC

 Build A Product People Want?
 So Crazy, It Just Might Work

-'s presence on this page is no accident, though it's been quite some time since the company said much about any serious plans around Windows 8.
+Qualcomm's presence on this page is no accident, though it's been quite some time since the company said much about any serious plans around Windows 8.
 With Windows RT all but moribund, Qualcomm's interest in that market has seemed incidental.
 The fact that the company is involved with the DX12 standard could mean that the handset developer is serious about the Windows market in the long term, though heavy hitter Imagination Technologies is notably absent from this chart.

 Alternately, what we're seeing here may be the result of Ballmer's departure.
 Satya Nadella has been CEO of Microsoft since February 4 -- just long enough to make some executive decisions about the future of the company's flagship 3D API and to decide on a GDC launch window.
 AMD maintains that it's devoted to the long-term success of Mantle and has plans to launch the API on Linux and OS X (something Microsoft presumably isn't willing to do with DirectX).